NORi: An ML-Augmented Ocean Boundary Layer Parameterization

 \section{``Ri'': Eddy-diffusivity closure based on local gradient Richardson number}

-Following \citeA{kochkov_neural_2024}, we first attempted to develop a parameterization of the boundary layer using a purely data-driven approach by modeling the full \textit{fluxes} of $\overline{u^\prime w^\prime}$, $\overline{v^\prime w^\prime}$, $\overline{w^\prime T^\prime}$, and $\overline{w^\prime S^\prime}$ with neural networks (note that \citeA{kochkov_neural_2024} models the \textit{tendencies} instead).
-However, we found that neural networks were not able to learn that vertical profiles of temperature and salinity should be persistently statically stable, i.e., $N^2 = \pd{b}{z} \ge0$ where $N^2$ is the buoyancy frequency.
-Instead, neural networks produced a boundary layer that was nearly well-mixed near the surface, but with small random fluctuations in $z$ where $N^2$ was negative.
-This led to numerical instability in the hydrostatic formulation, which is used in large-scale ocean models.
-This deficiency could likely be addressed by increasing the size of the training data set based on the evidence that noise in neural network inference can be reduced by providing more training~\cite{subel_data-driven_2021}.
-However, increasing the amount of data is costly due to the increased computational and memory requirements during training on a per-epoch basis.
-Alternatively, one could increase the model's expressivity by using a deeper neural network, but this also leads to exploding memory and/or compute requirements during training because of the serial-in-time nature of the \textit{a posteriori} calibration approach and raises the cost during inference, as the neural network needs to be evaluated very often (at least once every few time steps) during a forward ocean simulation.
+Following \citeA{kochkov_neural_2024}, we first attempted to develop a parameterization of the BL using a purely data-driven approach by modeling the full \textit{fluxes} of $\overline{u^\prime w^\prime}$, $\overline{v^\prime w^\prime}$, $\overline{w^\prime T^\prime}$, and $\overline{w^\prime S^\prime}$ with neural networks.
+(Note that \citeA{kochkov_neural_2024} modeled the \textit{tendencies} instead of the fluxes).
+However, we found that neural networks were not able to learn that vertical profiles of temperature and salinity must be statically stable in simulations that parameterize rather than resolve turbulence, i.e., $N^2 = \pd{b}{z} \ge 0$ where $N^2$ is the buoyancy frequency.
+Instead, neural networks produced a BL that was nearly well-mixed near the surface, but with small, random fluctuations in $z$ resulting in negative $N^2$ patches.
+In nonhydrostatic formulations, this stratification inversion would trigger convective instabilities that would rapidly remove the negative $N^2$.
+However, large-scale ocean models use the hydrostatic approximation to lower computational costs, which is inconsistent with the physics of density overturns.
+This deficiency could likely be addressed by increasing the size of the training data or the expressivity of the neural networks~\cite{subel_data-driven_2021}, but both incur significant computational and memory costs given the serial-in-time nature of \textit{a posteriori} calibration.